 When it’s time to find someone to assist you, always meet with several planners.
 Talk to them, ask a similar list of questions and assess their qualifications and advice before making a decision.
 Ask how they get paid and how long they’ve been in the business.
 Take your time.
 And always deal with a fiduciary: a planner who’s legally bound to put your interests above their own.

-These days, finding a financial adviser you can trust doesn’t have to be frustrating or difficult.
+These days, finding a financial adviser you know was well-vetted doesn’t have to be frustrating or difficult.
 Start your search with this free financial adviser matching tool, which matches you with up to three qualified financial advisers in under five minutes.
 Every adviser is vetted and is a fiduciary.

 If you’d like to be matched with local advisers who will help you reach your financial goals, get started now.